cosmos/cosmos-sdk/CODING_GUIDELINES.md

 In other words: we define a use case input, current state and the expected outcome.
 Example:

-> Feature: User trades stocks
+> Feature: User trades stocks\n
 > Scenario: User requests a sell before close of trading
+>
 >     Given I have 100 shares of MSFT stock
 >        And I have 150 shares of APPL stock
 >        And the time is before close of trading